qd-qd/sdk-tutorials/onboarding/chapter-3/5-section-5.md

 </ExpansionPanel>

-## Digital Money and the onset of Cryptocurrency
+## Digital money and the onset of cryptocurrencies

 The digitalisation of money has many advantages, but can also be problematic.
 As computer systems emerged and continuously improved, digital ledger keeping and accounting was introduced.
 Most of our current monetary system is ruled by "digital money".